The Irene Gandy Directing Assistantships

 The assistantships offer a peer-to-peer mentorship model.
 The Drama League provides each assistant director’s remuneration, travel, and pre-production preparation resources.
 Bridging theater and practice, this program offers an experience of the field when rooms are led by BIPOC/Global Majority directors.

-Assistantship Duration
+Program Duration

-Pre-Production (varies, remote), Rehearsal/Tech (4-7 weeks)
+Pre-Production (varies, remote).
+Rehearsal/Tech (4-7 weeks, in person)

-Assistantship Frequency
+Program Frequency

 Scholarship Prize

-$850/wk for in-person rehearsal duration up to opening night, not to exceed seven weeks (and may be less, depending on production)
+$850/week for in-person rehearsal duration up to opening night, not to exceed seven weeks (and may be less, depending on production)

-Program Timeline
+Timeline

 Click each month for program details